BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/10_persistent_configurations.md

 - Edit your `configMap` to add a new key-value pair that represents another file

-Navigate to `https://console-openshift-console.apps.training-us.clearwater.devops.gov.bc.ca/k8s/ns/[dev namespace]/configmaps` from your browser and select your configmap from the list
+Navigate to `Administrator View -> Workloads -> Configmaps` from the console and select your ConfigMap from the list

 ![](../assets/openshift101_ss/07_persistent_config_06.png)